ISM Certified Sales Manager

 ISM Certification Standards and Institutional Requirements:

-• Governance principles defining the ISM certification for sales managers.
+• Governance principles defining ISM certification expectations.

 Unit 2: